RichardL64/Visual-Pinball/README.md

   - Main.js     PinballY entry point invoking other scripts
   - AutoOff.js  Automatic system shutdown after a period of inactivity in screensaver mode
   - Filter.js   Use Magnasave buttons to cycle through an arbitrary list of filters
-  - Spin.js     Use the plunger to spin the game wheel
+  - Spin.js     Use the plunger to spin the game wheel like a wheel of fortune

 VPX